DanChaltiel/crosstable/pkgdown/index.md

 Crosstable is a package centered on a single function, `crosstable`, which easily computes descriptive statistics on datasets.

-It can use the `tidyverse` syntax for selecting variables and is interfaced with the package `officer` to create automatized reports.
+It can use the `tidyselect` syntax for selecting variables (and more) and is interfaced with the package `officer` to create automatized reports.

 Installation
 ------------

     install.packages("devtools")
-    devtools::install_github("DanChaltiel/crosstable")
+    devtools::install_github("DanChaltiel/crosstable", build_vignettes=TRUE)

 In case of any installation problem, try reading [the wiki](https://github.com/DanChaltiel/crosstable/wiki/Installation-problems)